-A practical problem for the implementation of the golden rule of life is that we are all different!
-We all hold different positions in life.
-And individual position or status is a limiting factor to how this rule is acted upon.
+There is a practical problem for the implementation of the golden rule of life.
+We are all different!
+We also hold different positions in life.
+And individual position or status is a limiting factor to how this rule gets acted upon.

-Do politicians who have various avenues of wealth available to them, wish that the same is available for all?
+For example, politicians have various avenues of wealth available to them.
+Do they wish that the same is available for all?

 Does a religious leader who preaches to his - or her - flock, live by the same creed as they insist others should.
-Status is a limiting factor for this rule to be universally applied.
-It may well be that in principle, you try to live this rule with others in your same circle of status, but human experience would suggest otherwise.
+Status is a limiting factor for this rule to be a global application.
+It may well be that in principle, you try to live this rule with others in your same circle of status.
+But human experience would suggest otherwise.

-So if you stand back and allow this type of action to continue, what are the consequences for your life, and for society as a whole?
-Someone has done badly, and now you have to decide on how to enact the golden rule!
-How can you possibly now treat that person, how you yourself would like to be treated?
+So, if you stand back and allow this type of action to continue, what are the consequences for your life, and for society as a whole?
+Someone has done badly, and now you have to decide on how to enact the Golden Rule of Life!
+How is it possible to treat that person in the same way that you yourself would like to be treated?